dherault/honorable/site/src/docs/pages/getting-started.md

 }
 ```

-{% hint style="info" %}
-**Good to know:** Using ThemeProvider or CssBaseline is totally optional: most honorable components can work without it.
+**Good to know:** Using ThemeProvider or CssBaseline is totally optional, most honorable components can work without it.
-{% endhint %}

 ## Import and style components